-I’m sure there will be many posts to follow on the City of Discovery but as an introduction, I thought we could explore a few Dundee attractions along with some of our favourite day trips and things to do in Dundee city.
+I’m sure there will be many posts to follow on the City of Discovery but as an introduction, I thought we could explore some Dundee things to do along with a few of the most popular Dundee attractions .

-When looking for places to visit in Dundee, I think you will be quite surprised at how much the city has to offer for the whole family.
+When looking for places to visit in Dundee Scotland, I think you will be quite surprised at how much the city has to offer for the whole family.